paulstancliffe/Udacity-Arvato-Unsupervised/README.md

 # Udacity-Arvato-Unsupervised
-Udacity Data Scientist Nano Degree - Project 3 - Identifying Customer Segments - Unsupervised Machine Learning
+Udacity DSND Project in conjunction with Bertelsmann Arvato Analytics

+## Overview
-In this project, you will apply unsupervised learning techniques to identify segments of the population that form the core customer base for a mail-order sales company in Germany.
-These segments can then be used to direct marketing campaigns towards audiences that will have the highest expected rate of returns.
-The data that you will use has been provided by our partners at Bertelsmann Arvato Analytics, and represents a real-life data science task.
+The aim of this project was to apply unsupervised learning techniques to identify segments of the population that form the core customer base for a mail-order sales company in Germany.
+These identified segments can then be used for direct marketing campaigns towards audiences that will have the highest expected rate of returns.

+## Repository Contents